-Penske Media Corp. has recently closed a $200 million direct investment from a Saudi Arabia investment fund.
+Penske Media Corp. has recently closed a $200 million direct investment from Saudi Arabian media and publishing company, SRMG.
 PMC is the parent company and owner of Fairchild Media and WWD.
 Chairman and chief executive office Jay Penske continues to control more than 60 percent of the company after the strategic investment.

 “This moment represents another significant milestone for PMC and its stakeholders,” said Lauren Utecht, vice president of communications for the company.
 “After a decade of growth without raising any outside capital, this minority funding will further amplify our investments in existing PMC properties and provide additional resources for future acquisitions.”